otacke/h5p-todo/README.md

 - Like dialog cards, add cards with taboo words
 - Have a reversed mode where words must be included and need to be checked

-### 3D model support
-Add 3D model support to H5P.Image and the core widget using an appropriate library.

 ### DragQuestion
 - Add option to keep correct items in place.
 - Add white space next to image for putting draggables there